jakekemple/Hadoop-Tweet-Wordcounter/README.md

 ## What is it?

 A tweet retriever & hadoop wordcounter job.
-Built to show the hadoop hdfs usage for a CSC 333 profect at Missouri State University.
+Built to show the hadoop hdfs usage for a 'CSC333: Languages & Machines' group project at Missouri State University.

 ## Why use it?